The Difference Between On-Page, Off-Page, and Technical SEO

 A technical SEO will also look into thin content or what pages are not providing much value from a search standpoint.
 Remember, Google will penalize you if you throw up a page that offers no value.
 Google doesn’t like it when you waste its or a user’s time.
 For large enterprise sites, chances are there are a lot of duplicate or thin pages, and a technical SEO can ferret these issues out to ensure your site is healthy.

 Do you hate sitting in traffic?
 So does Google, and if your site loads too slow, more than two seconds, then Google is going to have something to say about it.
-But it’s not just search engines that have a problem with slow site speeds.
+But it’s not just search engines that have a problem with slow page speeds.

 Most people will leave a site if it takes longer than three seconds to load.
 But, unfortunately, all this clicking-and-bouncing negatively affects your site rankings.
 There could be too many redirects, line breaks in your code, Javascript issues, image optimization issues, and more.
-So having a technical SEO that can determine why your page is loading too slowly can save your business.
+So having a technical SEO that can determine why your page is loading too slowly can save your organic rankings..

 Schema Markup